ethersphere/swarm-guide/contents/architecture.rst

 Chunk retrieval in this design is carried out by relaying retrieve requests from a requestor node to a storer node and passing the retrieved chunk from the storer back to the requestor.

-Since swarm implements a DPA (over chunks of 4096 bytes), relaying a retrieve request to the chunk address as destination is equivalent to passing the request towards the storer node.
+Since Swarm implements a DPA (over chunks of 4096 bytes), relaying a retrieve request to the chunk address as destination is equivalent to passing the request towards the storer node.
 Forwarding kademlia is able to route such retrieve requests to the neighbourhood of the chunk address.
 For the delivery to happen we just need to assume that each node when it forwards a retrieve request, remembers the requestors.
 Once the request reaches the storer node, delivery of the content can be initiated and consists in relaying the chunk data back to the requestor(s).

 In this context, a chunk is retrievable for a node if the retrieve request is routable to the storer closest to the chunk address and the delivery is routable from the storer back to the requestor node.